January 19, 2017

 So, the ‘LPB’ and ‘LPA’ will shake up the offshore legal sector in the Cayman and BVI respectively.
 The broad consensus is that the changes are an impediment to the free movement of legal talent albeit safeguarding the quality of global legal expertise provided vis-à-vis the two territories.

 If you have any questions, do get in touch.
-I’d love to hear your thoughts.Posted almost 4 years ago
+I’d love to hear your thoughts.Posted about 4 years ago